planetsputter/starch/stasm/doc/stasm-desc.md

 ### Statements

 Statements consist of an opcode or pseudo-op followed by an optional argument.
 Whether or not the argument is present depends on the opcode.
-The argument may be an integer literal or a label usage.
+The argument may be an integer or string literal or a label usage, again depending on the opcode.
 The label usage must start with a colon (':').
 Typical C-style syntax for integer literals is supported.

 Example:
 ```
 push8asu64 0
 push16asu64 0x100
 add64
+push64as64 "string literal"
 call :some_function
 ```
 For a full list of Starch opcodes, see [../../starch/doc/starch-desc.md](../../starch/doc/starch-desc.md).